mttarry99/InstagramImageDownloader/README.md

 # Instagram Image Downloader
 - Tool for saving Instagram photos from a user profile into a local folder
 - Does not save username or password
-- Uses Selenium and Chrome driver
+- Uses Selenium and Chrome Driver

 ## Requirements
 - Python 3